Open Thesis Topics

 Students who want to improve their skills and work with us can apply for a position as a student assistant at webis@listserv.uni-weimar.de.
 We are currently looking for assistants to work on the following topics:

 • We currently have no open topics.
-You can always let us know that you're interested.
+You can always let us know if you're interested.

 Ongoing Theses